Kglines/PoundCloud_Project/README.md

 # `SoundCloud`

-## Welcome to my SoundCloud Clone Project
+## Welcome to my SoundCloud Clone Project call PoundCloud
 This project mimics some of the functions that SoundCloud has to offer.

 ## Tech used in this project